Your testing objectives will determine whether you should use 'smoke testing' or 'regression testing.'

 If regression testing consumes time or the same test cases get run by testers.
 It’s time to consider automation.

-Choosing the appropriate tool is equally important if you're searching for an automated regression testing solution to start your automation journey.
+Choosing the best option among the regression testing tools is equally important if you're searching for an automated regression testing solution to start your automation journey.

 What are the differences between Smoke Testing and Regression Testing?